Anxiety Therapy in Bellingham, WA

 Anxiety can look different for everyone.

 For some, it’s constant overthinking.
-For others, it’s physical tension, racing thoughts, difficulty sleeping, or a sense of being “on edge” even when nothing is obviously wrong.
+For others, it’s physical tension, racing thoughts, difficulty sleeping, or a sense of being “on edge” even when nothing appears to be wrong.

 Many of the individuals who seek anxiety therapy in Bellingham are thoughtful, capable, and highly motivated.
-They often appear calm and successful on the outside — but internally feel overwhelmed, restless, or exhausted from carrying too much for too long.
+They can appear calm and successful on the outside — but internally may feel overwhelmed, restless, or simply exhausted.

 For some individuals, anxiety shows up not as worry, but as irritability or anger that feels out of proportion to the situation.